GCOM7140/group-project/README.md

 ## Presentation Guidelines
-Your group should prepare your presentation as you would if you were presenting to Mike and Sarah in "the real world," with the goal of persuading them to implement the Instagram campaign you are advancing.
-Ask for the highest realistic level of commitment you can at the end of your presentation, and try your best to receive their approval.
+Your group should prepare your presentation as you would if you were presenting to Mike and Sarah in "the real world," with the goal of persuading them to actually implement the Instagram campaign you are advancing.
+Ask for the highest realistic level of commitment you can at the end of your presentation, and try your best to receive their approval during the Q&A period.

 After listening to your presentation, invited guests, your peers, and your professors will use the following guidelines to assess it and give you developmental feedback.
-Internalizing these guidelines will help you deliver a presentation, which constitutes 15% of the group project grade, that is worthy of an exemplary grade.
+Internalizing these guidelines will help you deliver a presentation, which constitutes one-third of the group project grade, that is worthy of an exemplary grade.

 * The group built a case for the Instagram campaign they proposed with a breadth and depth of well-principled analyses that motivated me to accept their claims.